How to Install Car Seat Covers

 You’ll find two loops on the back of the seat cover that you can slip between the seat back and the seat itself.

-Use the coat hanger to pull the loops from the front of the car seat cover underneath the seat.
+Use a coat hanger to pull the loops from the front of the car seat cover underneath the seat.

 Connect the elastic loops with the included S-hooks to hold your seat cover on snugly.
 If the car seat cover is too loose, you may need to adjust the length of the elastic straps by tying them off.